Fostering a culture of business ethics

 The right to Speak Up

-We provide Nestlé employees and all other external stakeholders with a dedicated communication channel, Speak Up, for reporting any non-compliance concerns they encounter - from unfair treatment to safety issues, bribery and corruption, human rights abuses and anything else that worries them.
+We provide Nestlé employees and all other external stakeholders with a dedicated communication channel, Speak Up, for reporting any non-compliance concerns they encounter - from unfair treatment to safety issues, bribery and corruption, human rights abuses, or any other incident or behaviour that goes against our values, Corporate Business, Code of Business Conduct or laws where we operate.
 Speak Up is independently operated by a third party to ensure anonymity when requested.

 Every allegation is professionally and confidentially handled.
-In 2023, the channel received 2 874 messages, of which 691 were substantiated.
-As a consequence of the substantiated cases, 122 employees had to leave the company and 15 service providers’ contracts were terminated.
+In 2025, the channel received 3 753 messages, of which 759 were substantiated.

 Integrity is embedded in our business practices